 Please be aware that some of our services, for example Internet Banking, will not function if your browser does not accept cookies.
 However, you can allow cookies from specific websites by making them "trusted websites" in your internet browser.

-countries within the EEA (where the same data protection standards apply as in the UK)
+countries within the EEA (where the same data protection standards apply as in the UK);

 How we check your identity

-Under the Data Protection Act 1998 you have a right to access certain personal records that we hold about you.
-This is called a ‘Data Subject Access Request’ and you can make a request by writing to Customer Services Team, NewDay Ltd, PO Box 700, Leeds LS99 2BD.
-A fee is payable and we may require further information from you in order to identify your identity before disclosing any personal information to you.
+You have a right to access certain personal records that we hold about you.
+This is called a data subject access request and you can make a request by writing to Customer Services Team, NewDay Ltd, PO Box 700, Leeds LS99 2BD.
+A £10 fee is payable and we may require further information from you in order to identify your identity before disclosing any personal information to you.

-We want to make sure that we provide excellent customer service and we use various means of communication to do this, including phone, post, email and SMS.
+We want to make sure that we provide excellent customer service and we use various means of communication to do this including phone, post, email and SMS.

 Recording phone calls

 We may monitor or record phone calls with you in case we need to check that we have carried out your instructions correctly, to resolve queries or issues, for regulatory purposes, to help improve the quality of our service, to manage your account and to help detect or prevent fraud or other crimes.
 Conversations may also be monitored for staff training purposes.